Programs

 Sunday, May 18, 2025 at 2:00 P. M. The Elizabeth Chellis Memorial Lecture: Wedgwood Curator: “Unpacking the V&A Wedgwood Collection, Part II; and “Annual General Meeting”; to be held via Zoom

-Sunday, July 20, 2025.
-Members & Guests Participation: “Third Annual Summer Social”; to be held in-person at a venue t/b/d
+Saturday, July 19, 2025, at 12:00 pm.
+Members & Guests Participation: “Third Annual Summer Social” to be held at a restaurant, followed by private collection tour, at members’ home in Mystic, CT.

 Highlights from Previous Meetings